7 Practical Applications of IIoT in Industrial Automation

 7 practical Industrial IoT examples for daily use

-1. Remotely solve PLC problems if a custom-built machine is down
+1. Remotely solve PLC / robot problems if a custom-built machine is down

 It happens in every factory: the emergency button is pressed accidentally, without anyone realising it.
 Because there’s no defect, engineers initially break their heads to locate the cause of the problem.
 In the meantime, the clock is running and valuable time is being wasted, while production has come to a standstill.
 If the HMI doesn't tell you the problem, a phone call to your machine builder is the next logical step.

-With industrial remote access, the machine builder can access the machine from their office, view the log files on the PLC and reset the machine, if necessary.
+With industrial remote access, the machine builder can access the machine from their office, view the log files on the PLC or robot and reset the machine, if necessary.
 It only takes a few minutes to find the problem and saves a time-consuming service trip to the factory site.

 2. Prevent the label printer from running out of paper

 In the logistics sector or packaging industry, it’s fatal when a machine runs out of labels.
 To prevent this situation, service technicians need to be notified well in advance before this happens.

 The sensor’s data counter triggers an alarm, allowing the technicians to take immediate action to prevent stagnation.
 A push notification or email alert on their smartphone, or a vibration of their smartwatch, ensures that the responsible people receive the message on time.
 In other industries such alarm notifications can be life-saving.